-17.6.1 Impact crater questions 1.
-Describe your graph, can the three points for each ball be approximated by a single straight line?
+9.6.1 In npact crater questions be your graph, can the three points for each ball be approximated by a single ne?
 How do your results for the larger ball compare to that for the smaller ball?
-(3 points) 2.
-If you could drop both balls from a height of 4 meters, how big would their craters be?
-(2 $points$) 3.
-What is happening here?
-How does the mass/size of the impacting body effect your results.
-How does the speed of the impacting body effect your results?
-What have you just proven?
-(5 points) proven: (o points) 17.7 Crater Illumination Now, after your TA has dimmed the room lights, have someone take the flashlight out and turn it on.
+(3 2.
+If yo be? ( 2 po ou could drop both balls from a height of 4 meters, how big would their craters $ints$ ) at is happening here?
+How does the mass/size of the impacting body effect your ow does the speed of the impacting body effect your results?
+What have you just 5 points)

+9.7 Crater Illumination

+Now, after your TA has dimmed the room lights, have someone take the flashlight out and turn it on.
 If you still have a crater in your tub, great, if not create one (any height more than 1 meter is fine).
 Extract the ball bearing.

 1. Now, shine the flashlight on the crater from straight over top of the crater.
-Describe what you see. $(2\ points)$ 2.
-Now, hold the flashlight so that it is just barely above the lip of the tub, so that the light shines at a very oblique angle (like that of the setting Sun!).
+Describe what you see.
+(2 points)

+2. Now, hold the flashlight so that it is just barely above the lip of the tub, so that the light shines at a very oblique angle (like that of the setting Sun!).
 Now, what do you see?
-(2)
+(2 points)